The Role of Low-Fidelity Simulation in Labour and Delivery

 Taking into consideration a program’s size, budget, and learning goals, each simulation should be and will be different.
 For scenarios that do not require high-fidelity, resource-rich simulation equipment, there are other options available.

-Whether they are used together or alone, task trainers and standardized patients both have their unique role.
+Whether they are used together or alone, task trainers and standardised patients both have their unique role.
 They can enforce foundational clinical assessment and procedural skills and help to develop a learner’s interpersonal and communication skills, respectively.
 What is even more exciting is that, when used appropriately together, they can help you achieve both skill sets in your learners.

 Read more about the solutions Laerdal offers